qmachine/qmachine/docs/browser-client.rst

 The first step in getting started with any piece of software is installation, but "installation" is a misnomer when developing web applications.
-Browsers use JavaScript (JS) as their "native" programming language, but JS programs are never truly installed because they cannot alter or extend the web browsers themselves.
-Instead, JS programs are downloaded according to webpage content prior to execution, and they run in a "disposable" sandboxed environment that exists only while the webpage is open.
+Browsers use JavaScript (JS) as their "native" programming language, but JS programs are never truly installed because they cannot alter or extend the browsers themselves.
+Instead, JS programs are downloaded according to the contents of webpages, and they run in "disposable" sandboxed environments that exist only while the webpages are open.

 Thus, the "installation" of QM's browser client into a webpage is as simple as adding a single line of HTML to the webpage: